COS420-Fall24/TeamG/README.md

 Saurav Pokhrel: Designer

 # Problem Statements

-**1**
-**Problem Statement**: The course planning interface can prevent students from effectively planning schedules, requiring that extensive time be spent or subpar courses taken.
+****(1): Problem Statement**: The course planning interface can prevent students from effectively planning schedules, requiring that extensive time be spent or subpar courses taken.**

 **Example**: The team members have spent extensive time planning their schedules to avoid this issue and occasionally advisors must step in to revise the schedules.
 A friend of a team member didn’t take a course because of scheduling difficulties, then was forced to take summer courses or do an extremely high courseload semester later.